roachhd/lanyon/_drafts/week1-review.md

 Anyway, back to the main topic of choosing a username.
 The main goal of the activity was to come up with a hand that could be used across several services to create an online presence.

-I had meet heard of a site called Namechk which checks usernames over a huge (get number kb!) different social networking sites at the click of a button
+I had meet heard of a site called Namechk which checks usernames over a huge (get number kb!) different social networking sites instantly.
+I found a username, close to my real name but still different enough to be distinguished.
+I have gone with `katiebclick`.
+Katie B being my real name and the clock referred to photography.
+For assignment 3 my website and web presence will have a photography focus.
+I was thrilled when ‘katiebclick` was available on a huge number of sites.
+And even though we didn't need to sign up, I decided to do it just in case someone stole my awesome 🙆 username.

 *********

-*********
-*********
+##### Week 1 Randomness
+This is going to be a little section for my random observations, notes etc from week one.
+First of I found this funny clip on YouTube.
+It's from the Good Morning America tv show, back when the Internet has just started, enjoy.
+Put link here.
+Or embed pic and vid?
+>"What is a internet anyway"?

+---

 ### Activities

 - [x] Go to the website [namechk.com](http://namechk.com)
-- [ ] If you are already a member of one or more of these sites, perform a search on namechk to see the availability of your existing username on the others.
+- [x] If you are already a member of one or more of these sites, perform a search on namechk to see the availability of your existing username on the others.
-- [ ] If you aren't a member of any of these sites, choose a username for yourself and see if it is available for **all** of the sites and services listed above.
+- [x] If you aren't a member of any of these sites, choose a username for yourself and see if it is available for **all** of the sites and services listed above.

 - [ ] Going through the process, have a think about